- Analyse relevant health, safety, security and emergency information

 3 CONDUCT HEALTH, SAFETY, SECURITY AND EMERGENCY BRIEFING

-- Always try to walk to and from your vehicle with another person.
-If you are shopping alone, consider walking near other shoppers in the parking lot.
+- Beware of pick pockets and snatchers.
+Always try to walk to and from the bus with another person.
+If they are alone, consider walking near other shoppers.

-- If shopping alone and leaving at night, particularly if you’re carrying several bundles, ask a security officer to accompany you to your car.
+- If shopping and leaving at night, particularly if they’re carrying several bundles, ask a security officer to accompany them to the bus.
 Most malls will provide that service.

 - Inside a mall, avoid darkened hallways and other backroom areas, especially near closing time.